 It seems impossible to have 100% ideal raw material so a trade-off decision must be made.
 Moreover, the combination of more than one raw material is even possible if the second one is given for free, for example, provided that the chosen microorganism can convert both raw materials to lactic acid without an extra cost.
 Production of lactic acid from waste has been studied by many researchers.
 However, the two promising materials are paper waste and glycerol.
 Moreover, potato and corn starch effluent have been used as a free raw materials for lactic acid production.

-Glycerol is the main by-product of the biodiesel process therefore it would be a really cheap feedstock to be used in the production of fuel and chemicals.
+Glycerol is the main by-product of the biodiesel production process therefore it would be a really cheap feedstock to be used in the production of fuel and chemicals.
 Ten percent of the total biodiesel production is by-product crude glycerol which could have a negative effect on the environment to be disposed.
 Production of chemical from this by product could minimise the price of the biodiesel as it is produced at a relatively large quantity.

 Office automation paper could be pre-treated and then converted to lactic acid by a specific microorganism.
 Different types of pulp, hemicellulose, and toner or ink-related compounds can reduce the production rate of lactic acid.